 I've now cloned my RPI systems more often than I could possibly count.

 In creating the clone, the procedure varies depending on whether you are cloning to a new SD/USB or one previously used on the same (partition) setup.
 When making a new clone where the destination was not previously initialised with the same setup, it is necessary to reboot then use the -f for FORCE option in RPI-CLONE.
 That option forces resizing of the ROOT (file) partition to handle differing SD sizes (larger and smaller) and it does it well and is only needed for SDs freshly introduced.
 Up to now this has worked as the size of the BOOT partition (small) has been consistent but now on BUSTER it has grown.
 If you attempt to clone from an original which was upgraded from Stretch without expanding the BOOT partition, then the clone may well fail.
-RPI-clone does not know about changing the size of the BOOT partition.
-I’ve put a comment on the RPI-Clone’s GIT page to request a new option.
+At the time of writing this blog entry, RPI-clone does not know about changing the size of the BOOT partition.
+By September 2019 this had been resolved so see the later blog entry who's permalink is here.

 So, my 16GB original SD had an upgrade to Buster on it but without a change to the BOOT partition size.
 Good enough to run BUSTER but NOT a large enough BOOT partition to handle the cloning procedure as well.
 I initially thought that earlier (upgraded Buster) clones using -f were forcing the new SD to resize the (FAT) BOOT sector to the larger BUSTER standard of 120MB, as against the earlier 44MB of Stretch, in fact the clones STILL had only 44 meg BOOT sectors.

-As RPI-Clone does not handle this I ended up putting my original (well, a clone) clone into a new RPI4 USB socket while running the RPI4 from a new Buster installation on SD.
+As RPI-Clone did not (at the time of this blog entry) handle the boot partition resizing, I ended up putting my original (well, a clone) clone into a new RPI4 USB socket while running the RPI4 from a new Buster installation on SD.
 I had to manually add (using the RPI terminal program – easy aside from the pain of attaching a screen and keyboard to the RPI4) GPARTED to the SD installation then running that with my SD in it’s USB adaptor – and CAREFULLY using GPARTED to firstly take off 200 MEG from the end of partition 2, then moving P2 right by the same amount.
 I then expanded P1 from 44MB to around 130MB without shifting it’s left position.
 I then saved that new modified Buster clone, powered off, put my SD into the PI4 SD slot and powered up.
 From there I could make a NEW first clone using the RPI-clone –f option.
 Having now prepared a clone with the right BOOT partition size I could now make a test change to my original clone and use the second clone to re-clone WITHOUT a reboot or –f option.

 Here in more detail from the start with a desktiop RPI on a virgin Buster…. in the terminal…